-- Buy several pounds of ice (I like to use 40 pounds – 4 10-pound bags).
-Set them by your tub, cutting open the tops so that they are ready to be easily dumped into the bathtub.
+- Buy several pounds of ice (I like to use at least 20 pounds).
+Set the bags of ice by your tub, cutting open the tops so that they are ready to be easily dumped into the bathtub.

 - Fill your bathtub with cold water (as cold as your faucet will go).
 There should be enough water in the tub to cover the tops of your thighs once you get in.

 - Dress for success.
 I like to wear tight-fitting shorts, like lululemon’s Run Shorty Shorts or a pair of triathlon shorts to soak in, but getting in with any running shorts works too.
 Be sure to put on a sweatshirt or jacket to keep your torso and arms warm.
 Make sure it’s a jacket or sweatshirt you don’t mind getting wet, as the bottom of it may get damp from the bath.

 - Get into the tub with the cold water only.
 Again, make sure it is covering your thighs and feet.
 I find it is easier to get into cold water than ice cold water.
 It might take your breath away for a moment, but you’ll get used to it.

 - One by one, dump each bag of ice into the water with you.
 It will begin to get much colder.
 Experts say the water should be between 50 and 60 degrees F, but cold water that is warmer than that can still have positive effects.
 A kitchen or meat thermometer is useful for checking the water temperature.
 According to Runner’s World, “the most important factor in the success of an ice bath is consistent immersion over time, not the temperature.”